boomerang-io/tasks/README.md

-# Boomerang Flow Worker
+# Boomeran Worker CLI and Common Core

-The purpose of this image is to provide a base foundation for Boomerang Flow with the ability to execute the workflow steps
+The purpose of this image is to provide a base foundation for Boomerang Workers by providing an easy to leverage CLI and also Common Core functions or methods.

 ## Contributing